ryumaggs/DotaAI/README.md

-# Dota Draft and Objectives Sequence Predictor
+# Dota Draft Sequence and Match Outcome Predictor

 Focuses only on professional matches in the ESPORTS scene of the game Dota2

-Predicts Hero Draft (24 hero sequence) with 85%+ top-5 accuracy
+Draft Sequence - Predicts Hero Draft (24 hero sequence) with up to 50%+ top-5 accuracy over each sequence slot

-Predicts objectives taken sequence of game (WIP) culminating in win or loss
+Match Outcome - Predicts win/loss based on engineered features based on only team hero draft, 80%+ accuracy

 ## Model Architecture